 Crimes Against Property

-The Saint Paul Police Department's Crimes Against Property Unit is comprised of several investigative units: Burglary, Fraud and Forgery, Auto Theft, Arson and the Automated Pawn System.
-The Crimes Against Property Unit is under the command of Commander Brian Coyle.
+The Saint Paul Police Department's Property Crimes Unit is comprised of several investigative units: Burglary, Fraud and Forgery, Auto Theft, Arson and the Automated Pawn System.
+The Property Crimes Unit is under the leadership of Commander Joshua Lego.
 In addition to investigating these types of crimes, the SPPD provides the public with practical information to avoid becoming a victim.
 There are Crime Prevention Officers in each district - West, Central and East.
 For more information, call 651-291-1111.

 Fraud, Forgery & ID Theft